Health

 Treatment for Piercing Bumps

-Piercing bumps are typically brought on by the body’s natural healing process following an injury.
+The body’s natural healing process typically brings piercing bumps following an injury.
 However, steps can be taken to keep the area clean, prevent infection, and allow the piercing to heal.
 These include:

 • Maintaining the jewelry in the piercing for a minimum of six weeks without changing it or taking it out

-• Washing your hands before touching the piercing, clean the piercing with saline solution or mild soap and water once a day
+• When washing your hands before touching the piercing, clean the piercing with saline solution or mild soap and water once daily.

-• Patting the area dry with a clean cotton pad after taking a bath or shower, and Avoiding using a towel because this can spread bacteria.
+• Pat the area dry with a clean cotton pad after a bath or shower, and avoid using a towel because this can spread bacteria.

 Conclusion

-A keloid is permanent, in contrast to a piercing lump, which frequently goes away after six weeks.
-The sole exception is a piercing bump brought on by an infection, and it will only deteriorate over time.
-Visit a doctor if you’re unsure, especially if the lump is growing quickly or oozing pus or blood.
+A keloid is permanent, unlike a piercing lump that frequently disappears after six weeks.
+The sole exception is a piercing bump brought on by an infection, which will only deteriorate over time.
+Visit a doctor if you’re unsure, especially if the lump grows quickly or oozes pus or blood.
 This will reduce the likelihood of long-term harmful consequences and post-piercing complications.

 Several skin conditions, including keloids and piercing pimples, can appear after a piercing.
 While keloids emerge gradually and have the potential to grow, piercing bumps often appear sooner and do not.

-A doctor or dermatologist may advise the best course of action for treating keloids.
+A doctor or dermatologist may advise the best treatment course for keloids.
 Anyone who suspects they have a keloid or another condition that might be the cause of a lump should see a doctor.

 Dorothy R. Ferry